Manasseh of Judah: Religious policies

 There are three aspects of Manasseh's religious policy which the writer of Kings considered deplorable: the religious reaction which followed hard upon his accession; its extension by the free adoption of foreign cults; and the bitter persecution of the prophetic party.

 According to Kings, Manasseh reversed the centralizing reforms of his father Hezekiah, and re-established local shrines, possibly for economic reasons.
 He restored polytheistic worship of Baal and Asherah in the Temple, and sponsored the Assyrian astral cult throughout Judah.
-So zealous was he in his worship of the foreign gods, he is said to have participated in the sacrificial cult of Moloch which consisted of sacrificing young children or passing them through fire (2 Kings 21:6) His reign may be described as reactionary in relation to his father's, and Kings suggests that he may have executed supporters of his father's reforms.
+So zealous was he in his worship of the foreign gods, he is said to have participated in the sacrificial cult of Moloch which consisted of sacrificing young children or passing them through fire, but reflected legitimate Israelite practices through the Monarchic period.
+(2 Kings 21:6) His reign may be described as reactionary in relation to his father's, and Kings suggests that he may have executed supporters of his father's reforms.
 During Manasseh's half-century the popular worship was a medley of native and foreign cults, the influence of which was slow to disappear.

 2 Kings 21:10 suggests that several prophets combined their condemnation of Manasseh.
 The Pulpit Commentary identifies the prophets as probably Isaiah and Habakkuk and possibly Nahum and Zephaniah.
 Manasseh's response was to persecute those who had bitterly condemned the popular syncretism.
 The prophets were put to the sword (Jeremiah 2:30).
 Exegetical tradition relates that Isaiah, Manasseh's own grandfather, suffered a particularly painful execution, sawn in two under the king's orders.
 "Innocent blood" reddened the streets of Jerusalem.
 For many decades those who sympathized with prophetic ideas were in constant peril.

 Conversely, rather than as lapses from a previous strict Mosaic monotheism, accounting for contemporary domestic and foreign counterparts, Arnold J. Toynbee thinks as nearer to historical truth of Manasseh as well as Amon as pious conservatives, defending the faith of their ancestors.